-\textbf{Advanced Graph Structures.} In addition to standard graph-based method, there are also a bunch of work explored different graph structures with the main goal to further capture the high-order semantics and relationships.
-For instance,~\cite{Heo2022HypergraphAnswering} introduces a concept of hypergraphs and proposes transformer-based attention mechanism over hypergraphs to encode and reason high-order associations between objects.
-While Zhang et at.~\cite{Zhang2023TowardKnowledge} argue that the existing work of modeling knowledge is lack of capability of distinguishing different granularity of concepts.
-HCNMN is presented with a Hierarchy Concept Graph (HCG), in which the more general the concept, the higher the layer in hierarchy.
+\textbf{Advanced Graph Structures.} In addition to regular graph-based methods, several works have explored alternative graph structures with the goal of capturing higher-order semantics and relationships.
+For instance,~\cite{Heo2022HypergraphAnswering} introduces the concept of hypergraphs and proposes transformer-based attention mechanism over hypergraphs to encode and reason high-order associations between objects.
+Zhang et at.~\cite{Zhang2023TowardKnowledge} argue that the existing work of modeling knowledge is lack of capability of distinguishing different granularity of concepts.
+HCNMN is presented with a Hierarchy Concept Graph, in which the more general the concept, the higher the layer in hierarchy.
 Two types of edges are utilized to connect the concepts in the same or different granularity layer, which are intra-layer edge and inter-layer edge.
-Alternatively, ~\cite{Wang2024HyperMR:Answering} attempts to model the hierarchical structure of knowledge by constructing a hyperbolic space based on Hyperbolic GCN~\cite{Chami2019HyperbolicNetworks}.
-Compared to Euclidean space, Bourgain's theorem~\cite{Linial1995TheApplications} shows that the hyperbolic space is better to obtain comparably low distortion for three structures therefore more suitable for modeling the knowledge.
+Alternatively,~\cite{Wang2024HyperMR:Answering} attempts to model the hierarchical structure of knowledge by constructing a hyperbolic space based on Hyperbolic GCN~\cite{Chami2019HyperbolicNetworks}.
+Compared to Euclidean space, Bourgain's theorem~\cite{Linial1995TheApplications} shows that the hyperbolic space is better to obtain lower distortion for three structures therefore more suitable for modeling the knowledge.